peterdrysdale/bellbird/doc/dictionary.md

 ##Determining Bellbird's pronounciation

-The tool `text2phones` allows the user to determine how Bellbird will pronounce a word.
-It is called as:
+The option `--printphones` allows the user to determine how Bellbird will pronounce a word.

-    text2phones wordtobepronounced

 ##Temporary Bellbird runtime pronounciation changes